OlympusDAO/incur-debt-ts/README.md

 ### Use

-In the interactions folder create a JSON file with the following information:
+Create a JSON file with the following information:

 - Chain ID (Should always be 1 unless you are whitelisted for testing on Goerli)
 - RPC Url (i.e. "https://goerli.infura.io/v3/00000000000000000000000000000000" but with your Infura or Alchemy key)